-Posterogs is a user-built database of posters.
+Posterogs is a user-built database of posters from the team behind Discogs.
 We're on a mission to create the most comprehensive database of posters in the world.
 The Posterogs database is currently focused on music posters, such as gig and concert posters, album release promo posters, music festival posters, as well as film posters.

 A credit is for the artist, company, or creator(s) involved in producing the poster itself.
 This can be a graphic designer, illustrator, printing company, design company, etc. If they are credited in the production, they can be listed in the Credit field.